Güzide Sabri Aygün: Education and writing career

 During this time, the Servet-i Fünun ("Wealth of Knowledge") movement, formed by Recaizade Mahmud Ekrem (1847–1914) and his students, left its mark on the literature.
 Güzide Sabri was one of the authors, who did not join the movement, and remained on their own line.
 She is considered as one of the first female novelist among the Turkish writers with widespread fame, even though she was not involved in the new literary movement.
 She published her works in the Servet-i Fünun and other journals of the "National Literature" without being a member of any literary community.

 Her novels, which were written in the early years of the Second Constitutional Era (1908–1918) and the Republican era (from 1922), and were subject of feeling, dream, blind love and broken hearts, were very popular, and had multiple editions and were repeatedly filmed.
 Her second novel Ölmüş Bir Kadının Evrak-ı Metrûkesi ("Derelict Documents of a Dead Woman") was a bestseller.
 It was first published in 1901, reprinted several times and was filmed twice, in 1956 and then in 1969.
 The novel was translated into Armenian language.
 She authored romance novels for simple readers.
 She is considered as the author writing the first examples of the so-called mass-market romance novels, and pioneer of the broken-hearts novels in her country.
 Her 1930-novel Hicran Gecesi ("Night of Sorrow") is about the forbidden love of a bad woman.
 This book takes the romance novel one step forward in forbidden, impossible love story.
-Her novels, which take place in Istanbul, attracted interest of readers outside of big cities like Istanbul and Izmir as well.
+Her novels, which take place in Istanbul, attracted interest of readers outside of big cities like Istanbul and İzmir as well.